DotChoco/DotChoco/README.md

   <b>Hi 👋, I'm Mr_Chocoreto</b>
 </h1>

-I'm a Videogames Developer 🎮, I mainly use Unity(3D & 2D) and I know other technologies like Kotlin, C# and C++ and adition I have knowledge about other technologies like Python, Rust or basic front end(HTML,CSS), and I mainly do DevTools 🧑‍💻 for any programming languaje or Desktop Apps 🖥️.
+I'm a Videogames Developer 🎮, I mainly use Unity(3D & 2D), Kotlin, C# and C++ and adition I have basic knowledge about other technologies like Python, Rust, HTML and CSS.
+And I mainly do DevTools 🧑‍💻 for various programming languaje or Desktop Apps 🖥️.

 <br>